atcoun/ziogram/README.md

 ---

 > [!WARNING]
 > Not recommended for production-critical environments.
 Since Zig has not yet reached v1.0.0, API stability and backward compatibility are subject to change.
-This library is provided "as is" without warranty of any kind.
-Use at your own discretion.
+This library is provided "as is", without warranty of any kind, express or implied.
+Use at your own risk.

 ---